Collage aus pflanzlichen Fundstücken mit

 The red-headed woodpecker

 This red-winged woodpecker is a previously undiscovered species.
 Here it finally has its coming out!
 Just like all the other character birds in this habitat made up of the smallest details.
 Unfortunately, further species identification is still open.
 Could that be a fuchsia wagtail on the far left?
 I look forward to any tips.
-Thanks in advance!
+Thank you in advance!

 Collage of found objects that looks like a collection of insects